mathewgomas-alfred/mathewgomas.io/general_concepts/projection/axonometric.rst

 .. tip::

-    To resize a vector but keep its angle, you just select it with the shape handling tool (the white arrow) drag on the corners of the bounding box to start moving them, and then press :kbd:`Shift` to constrain the ratio.
+    To resize a vector but keep its angle, you just select it with the shape handling tool (the white arrow) drag on the corners of the bounding box to start moving them, and then press the :kbd:`Shift` key to constrain the ratio.
 This'll allow you to keep the angle.

 The lower image is 'the back seen from the front', we'll be using this to determine where the ear should go.